 - If you were incorrectly or inadequately advised about changes made to assessment(s) and this led to academic disadvantage.

 - If you have specific needs or academic adjustments which mean the strike response impacted you adversely.

 - The response to the strike breached the University’s own procedures in any way.

-Detail any communications that you have had with your department or the University about these issues, if applicable.
-For example, did you raise concerns with your supervisor or Chair of Board of Studies or did you submit a complaint, and if so what was the response and how do you feel this did not address these concerns.
+If applicable, detail any communications that you have had with your department or the University about these issues.
+For example, did you raise concerns with your supervisor or Chair of Board of Studies or did you submit a complaint?
+If so, what was the response and how do you feel this did not address these concerns?

 Evidence for an appeal in relation to the strike action might include email communications from your academic department about changes or adjustments to teaching and assessment, and any individual communications between you and your department.
-Additionally, in some cases you may wish to provide a supporting letter or statement from a relevant medical or support professional if they are able to verify that you have circumstances that meant the strike action had a specific impact on you individually.
+In some cases, you may also wish to provide a supporting letter or statement from a relevant medical or support professional, if they are able to verify that you have circumstances that meant the strike action had a specific impact on you individually.
 If you feel that the University’s response to the strike action breached the University’s own procedures, it is helpful if you are able to cite any relevant procedure/s.

 Requesting a remedy